Mike & Molly: Controversies

-Controversy arose in 2010 around a Marie Claire blog post written by Maura Kelly, in which she refers to the actors on the show as "fat bastards."
+Controversy arose in 2010 around a Marie Claire blog post written by Maura Kelly, in which she refers to the actors on the show as "fatties", questioned if Mike & Molly was endorsing obesity, and also says she would be repulsed by the sight of overweight actors kissing.
 Show creator Mark Roberts spoke out regarding Kelly's blog post, calling the comments "very high school".
 He also stated, "This wasn't about the show, this wasn't about the writing, this wasn't about the acting.
 This was about someone's hateful response to how these two human beings look."
 Billy Gardell also addressed the matter when he appeared on the daily talk show The Talk on November 1, 2010.
 Marie Claire has stood behind the blog.
-Kelly has since given a non-apology apology for her comments, stating that she "sorely regret[s] that it upset people so much".
+Kelly subsequently stated she "would like to apologize for the insensitive things I've said" and "sorely regret[s] that it upset people so much".

 In the season 3 episode "Molly's New Shoes", the character Peggy reacts to her fiancé's plans to retire and move to Arizona with the line "Arizona?
 Why should I go to Arizona?
 It's nothing but a furnace full of drunk Indians."
 This prompted calls by the Native American Journalists Association, among others, for an apology.